N1K340/xpYawDamper/README.md

 Application
 ============
 This script will start inactive.
-In order to use the active yaw damper feature with an aircraft, you will need to enable it:
+In order to use the active yaw damper feature with an aircraft, you will need to enable it:<br>
 Select enable / disable from the Plugins > FlyWithLua > Macros menu.

 ![xpYD](https://github.com/N1K340/xpYawDamper/blob/f5361176df047f72de71f60b90c7cb86bac52de1/src/xpYD_Menu.JPG)